 Jonah King

-Jonah King is an interdisciplinarity artist exploring human/nonhuman relations and speculative futures.
-Their multifaceted world-building projects examine how ecological intimacies influence individual and social identity.
+Jonah King is an interdisciplinary artist exploring human/nonhuman relations and speculative futures.
+Their multifaceted world-building create immersive experiences to examine how ecological intimacies influence individual and social identity.

 About